 - Paintbrush

-Safety Note: It is essential to provide supervision and instruct children on using a glue gun safely if using one to make this craft.
+Safety Note: It is essential to provide supervision and instruct children on safely using a hot glue gun if kids will use one to make this Christmas craft.

 Related: Ultimate Family Gift Guide with DIY and Readymade Options